Mooring and berthing in the harbour

 Short term visitor berths

-There are approximately 50 visitors’ berths in the harbour.
+There are approximately 50 visitors’ berths in the harbour, close to theatres, clubs, restaurants and bars.
 See the harbour map for locations.
 Water and electricity are available at these berths.

 Please check the local notices to mariners to avoid conflict with the events in the harbour.